lesliemathys/vv-presence/README.md

 Inspired by [Sunday FM](sunday.fm), this website will play an endless loop of white noise, encouraging listeners to be present.

 ## Approach
 I wanted to emulate the simple layout of Sunday FM.
-But use the Visualize Value font family and black and white palette.
+But use the Visualize Value font family and black and white palette and the visual Jack used in his initial tweet.

 At the time of creating this project, I am approx. 60% through the Foundation section of [The Odin Project](https://theodinproject.com).
 Using my knowledge of basic HTML and CSS styling and Flexbox, along with some additional internet searching, I have been able to create this project.